A topic from the subject of Introduction to Chemistry in Chemistry.

 1. Put on safety glasses and gloves.

-2. Measure 50 mL of 0.1 M potassium iodide solution into a 100 mL graduated cylinder.
+2. Measure 50 mL of 0.1 M potassium iodide solution into the 100 mL graduated cylinder.

 3. Measure 50 mL of 0.1 M sodium thiosulfate solution into the same graduated cylinder.

-7. Record the time when the solution turns from colorless to yellow.
+7. Record the time when the solution turns from colorless (or light yellow) to dark blue-black (or a noticeable color change).
+This is the reaction time.

-Observe the color of the solution carefully to determine the endpoint of the reaction.
-Repeat the experiment several times to ensure accurate results.
+• Observe the color change carefully to accurately determine the endpoint of the reaction.
+The color change can be quite rapid near the endpoint.

 Significance: